 The following uses of grant funds are not permitted:

-- Organizational annual expenses: building lease, capital, debt, supplies, salaries
+- Organizational operating expenses: building lease, capital, debt, supplies, salaries

 - Expenses that are reimbursable through other funding sources including private insurance, Medicare, and Medicaid.

 - Personal expenses, e.g., living expenses, funeral expenses, travel other than for the project

 Eligible organizations are invited to complete and submit to the LOI form on this page by March 10, 2020, 5:00 pm CST.